invertedv/testGo/docs/buildModel.md

     layer3: FC(size:10, activation:relu)
     layer4: FC(size:13, activation:softmax)

 The model has four layers not counting the input layer.
-The input layer is the union of the three types of input features (continuous, one-hot and embedded).
+The input layer is built by goMortgage from your list of features.
 The size: parameter is the number of the layer's output nodes.
 From the output layer (layer4) we see that this is a categorical model that has 13 potential states.

 ### Model Directory
+{: .fw-700 }

 The model directory lies within the user-specified output directory (outDir key).
 There are three files in the directory: